-The Covid-19 Transport Action Plan (October 2020) sets out how transport in the West Midlands is preparing to transition out of the Covid-19 pandemic and towards a positive, sustainable recovery.
+The Covid-19 Transport Action Plan (October 2020)6 sets out how transport in the West Midlands is preparing to transition out of the Covid-19 pandemic and towards a positive, sustainable recovery.
 The action plan seeks to lay the foundations for a net zero carbon future by continuing to build upon the increased levels of walking and cycling through creating safe and attractive conditions for active travel.
 This will reassure residents, businesses and visitors as they return to our Covid-safe public transport network, and delivering new sustainable infrastructure to create an accessible, carbon-free, transport system across the West Midlands.

 As part of the Games time planning, we are intending for a full spectator presence with a maximum capacity at venues.
+Likewise, the OC are also working a similar scenario, with key prompts to alter planning following a review of the Covid-19 situation.